jojohannsen/suffix_tree/README.md

-# suffix_tree_4
+# suffix_tree Gem

-This is a Ruby library for creating suffix trees one value at a time.

-Since some algorithms require specific Node properties, such as "leaf count", "previous value at leaf", "value depth", the NodeFactory allows dynamic addition of attributes to the Node class, and these values are used if configuration allows it.
+The suffix_tree Gem can create a suffix trees from a sequence of values.

+The values can be any data type, and are processed linearly (one at a time, no backtracking).

+Once the tree is created, different queries on the tree can be done with visitors.

 ## Basic Test